axtend/axtend/tools/README.md

 ## Launching complete network

-Based on [polkadot-launch](https://github.com/paritytech/polkadot-launch), the tool to launch multiple relay and parachain nodes, the script [launch.ts](./launch.ts) allows to start a complete network based on the different version of the runtimes
+Based on [polkadot-launch](https://github.com/paritytech/polkadot-launch), the tool to launch multiple relay and allychain nodes, the script [launch.ts](./launch.ts) allows to start a complete network based on the different version of the runtimes

-As the moonbeam and relay runtimes evolved, more configurations will be added to the script.
+As the axtend and relay runtimes evolved, more configurations will be added to the script.

 To make it easier and faster to run, it will detect and download the binaries from the given docker images.